 During the summer months, an area in our garden will be splashed with coloured ribbons, with each length of ribbon meaning something special to someone.
 In return for a donation to the Rainbow Ribbons appeal, you will receive a length of brightly coloured ribbon for you to write your own special personal message for someone who has brought colour to your life.

 #ChallengeDerbyshire was formed in 2015 to raise money for our three amazing charities, Ashgate Hospicecare, Blythe House Hospice and Helen’s Trust.
-We are commited to ensuring they continue and thrive enabling them to deliver care and support for EVERYONE in North Derbyshire who needs it!
-We are so lucky to have these three charities, working together we […]
+We are commited to ensuring they continue to thrive, enabling them to deliver care and support for EVERYONE in north Derbyshire who needs it!
+We are so lucky to have these three charities.
+Working together we […]

-Every year supporters of Ashgate Hospice help to ensure that we are here to help patients and their families whose lives have been affected by a life limiting illness.
+Every year supporters of Ashgate Hospicecare help to ensure that we are here to help patients and their families whose lives have been affected by a life-limiting illness.
 In fact, one in eight of our patients are cared for using gifts that people leave for us in their Wills.
-By making a Will you […]
+By making a Will you can […]

-We believe no-one in North Derbyshire should face the prospect of dying alone Help us to help our community and those who need care and support the most.
+We believe no one in north Derbyshire should face the prospect of dying alone.
+Help us to help those in our community who need care and support the most.
 Donate here

 I don't know how to put into words how much the hospice helped my entire family.